Dabz/ccloudexporter/README.md

 ## cluster_id is deprecated

-Metrics API v1 exposed the ID of the cluster with the label `label.cluster_id`, and it was exposed as `cluster_id` by the exporter.
+Historically, the exporter and the Metrics API exposed the ID of the cluster with the label `cluster_id`.
-In the V2, this label has been renamed to `resource.kafka.id`.
+In the Metrics API V2, this label has been renamed to `resource.kafka.id`.
 It is now exposed by the exporter as `kafka_id` instead.

-Upgrading to the latest version of the exporter will certainly break your dashboard as you will need to rename `cluster_id` to `kafka_id`.
+To avoid breaking previous dashboard, the exporter is exposing, for the moment, the ID of the cluster as `cluster_id` and `kafka_id`.

 ## Username/Password authentication is deprecated